redis/redis-doc/commands/xgroup.md

 Of course it is also possible to use any other valid ID.
 If the specified consumer group already exists, the command returns a `-BUSYGROUP` error.
-Otherwise the operation is performed and OK is returned.
-There are no hard limits to the number of consumer groups you can associate to a given stream.
+Otherwise, the operation is performed and a @simple-string-reply `OK` is returned.
+There are no hard limits to the number of consumer groups you can associate with a given stream.

 If the specified stream doesn't exist when creating a group, an error will be returned.
 You can use the optional `MKSTREAM` subcommand as the last argument